mjcarley/nbi/examples/README.md

 # Examples for use of NBI in Laplace and Helmholtz problems

+To run all of the test cases for Laplace and Helmholtz problems:

+`. test-all-laplace`

+and

+`. test-all-helmholtz`

+These will enter each directory in turn and run the tests, logging output to `test-[laplace|helmholtz].log` and estimated error norms to `test-[laplace|helmholtz]-norm.log`.

 The examples in each directory are run using the scripts `solve-helmholtz` and `solve-laplace`, which can also be used to configure the problem.
-Each directory contains scripts `make-geometry` and `make-visualization-grid` which generate the surface mesh and a visualization mesh, respectively.
+Each directory contains scripts `make-geometry` and `make-visualization-grid` which generate a surface mesh and a visualization mesh, respectively.
 There are also configurable boundary condition (source) files which are used in running the tests.